Do Males Go Into Heat

 Environmental Factors

 In temperate regions, many animals breed in the spring and summer when food is abundant and conditions are favorable for raising young.
-The increase in daylight hours triggers hormonal changes in males, leading to increased testosterone production and heightened sexual activity.
+So the increase in daylight hours triggers hormonal changes in males, leading to increased testosterone production and heightened sexual activity.
 Conversely, during the winter months, when resources are scarce, and conditions are harsh, male reproductive activity may decline.

 Comprehensive Overview of Male Reproductive Cycles